LET Keyword

 The

-keyword declares a local variable in the block scope.
-Normally if
+let keyword declares a local variable in the block scope.
+Normally ifstatements don’t have scope, but now they do with let.

 This also works for loops too.